nst-guide/schema/README.md

 - How to name tables so that they're easiest to download for offline usage in Parse.
 I think Parse generally downloads an entire table.
 Should all tables be prefixed by `PCT_`?
 - strings or numbers for identifiers
+- locations for each subwaypoint, but connected when clicked